wbsimms/SignalRDemo/README.md

-BaseMVC4EF5WebSite
+SignalR Demo for Hubs
 ==================

-Base MVC4 EF5 WebSite
+This was build off the Base MVC4 EF5 WebSite